 A wise man once said, “Planning is what you resort to when chance breaks down.”
 In Paris, chance usually works pretty well.
 From the first time you step out into the streets, you will become aware of dozens of things that weren’t in the guidebooks.
 You will see advertisements for free concerts of all kinds, notices for readings in Paris’s various English-language bookstores, posters in the metro for fascinating shows in venues you have never heard of.
 Following up on some of these ideas will take you off the beaten path, and that’s when things get interesting.

 After all, what are you going to Paris for?
-If it’s just to check off a list of approved “sights,” then take a packaged tour.
+If it’s just to check off a list of approved “sights,” then take a packaged trip.
 But if you are the sort of person who goes to the trouble of seeking out a comfortable little hotel, getting recommendations for interesting places to eat and reading up on what the city has to offer, maybe you are closer to taking the véritable voyage that Proust wrote about, which is to see the world with new eyes.
 In other words, you are going to find out who you are when you are in Paris.
 That—more than anything else—is what you bring home with you.

 So what did I say in response to my friend’s question?
 The Eiffel Tower is just as satisfying to look at as to look down from, and you can do it from anywhere, without the crowds or the admission fee (as you can see from the photographs).
 It makes a wonderful backdrop to any visit.